vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 ## Sample data
-We love [ColBERT](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-3/), so we'll use a few COlBERT-related papers as examples of PDFs in this notebook.
+We love [ColBERT](https://blog.vespa.ai/pretrained-transformer-language-models-for-search-part-3/), so we will use a few COlBERT-related papers as examples of PDFs:

 ```python
 def sample_pdfs():